 Academic Explanations Essay

 This OMSAS optional essay component allows you to address any discrepancies in your academic history and your application, similar to the AMCAS statement of disadvantage or a grad school cover letter.
 If your transcript has gaps, course withdrawals, or if you carried less than a full course load, you have the chance to explain your reasons in the academic explanations essay.
-You should also use this section to document your participation in an educational exchange program, a professional experience year, or co-op program, and the time frame of these activities.
 Although some of this information may be included in other parts of your application, you should also include this here.
-If there is any reason why you believe your transcript does not reflect your true ability, please outline your extenuating circumstances in the academic explanations essay.
-This applies to both undergraduate and graduate applicants.
+If there is any reason why you believe your GPA does not reflect your true ability, please outline your extenuating circumstances in the academic explanations essay.

 Non-Academic Requirements